Is LifeLock Worth It in 2026? An Honest Look at the Pros and Cons

 Learn More

-Norton LifeLock is a premium service, so it does come with a high price tag.
+LifeLock is a premium service, so it does come with a high price tag.
 For example, LifeLock is more expensive than Aura.
-But when you consider the high insurance coverage and premium monitoring, LifeLock provides a lot of value.
+But when you consider the comprehensive insurance coverage and premium monitoring, LifeLock provides significant value.

-The Standard plan is the most affordable, but it offers lower insurance coverage, capped at $1.05 million.
-It also has limited monitoring capabilities, which track only one credit bureau and provide alerts for identity and social security number information.
+The Core plan is the most affordable, but it offers lower insurance coverage, capped at $1.05 million.
+It also has more limited monitoring capabilities, tracking two credit bureaus and providing alerts for identity and Social Security number information.

-The Advantage plan offers more features, like financial transaction monitoring and a credit freeze.
-However, it still lacks three key features: credit bureau monitoring, high insurance coverage, and asset monitoring.
+The Advanced plan offers more features, like three-bureau credit monitoring, financial transaction monitoring, scam support, and a credit freeze.
+However, it still lacks home title monitoring, investment account monitoring, and the highest insurance coverage, which are reserved for the Total plan.

 LifeLock dashboard open on Credit Services tab.

-LifeLock Standard Individual LifeLock Advantage Individual LifeLock Ultimate Plus Individual
+LifeLock Core Individual LifeLock Advanced Individual LifeLock Total Individual

 Learn more View plan View plan View plan

-When choosing a LifeLock plan, you'll first need to decide whether you need coverage only for yourself, for you and a partner, or for a family of up to two adults and five children.
-Then you can decide between Standard, Advantage, and Ultimate plans.
+When choosing a LifeLock plan, you'll first need to decide whether you need coverage only for yourself or for a family of up to two adults and 10 children.
+Then you can decide between the Core, Advanced, and Total plans for individuals, or the Advanced plan for families.

-Norton LifeLock offers a discount on the first year of your annual subscription.
-It's an attractive offer.
-However, you’ll want to make sure that the renewal price is something that fits within your budget.
+LifeLock offers a discount on the first year of your annual subscription.
+It's an attractive offer with straightforward pricing that stays consistent at renewal.

 Norton LifeLock main dashboard with list of alerts